 Siberian Husky puppies desire a lot of attention to prevent boredom.
 Exercising them is a great way to help them stay entertained, not to mention grow up healthy, but how much exercise should they get?
 Here are our top five tips on exercising your Husky puppy.

 1. Exercise every day

 It is really important that Huskies, particularly younger ones, exercise every day.
 This is a form of training where you teach your puppy healthy habits, discipline, and encourage socialization.
-Doing it every day keeps the routine up: if you miss a day you will ‘feel’ it and not lapse in to more than a day of inactivity.
+Doing it every day keeps the routine up: if you miss a day you will ‘feel’ it and not lapse into more than a day of inactivity.
 Your puppy will love you for it as well.
 Exercise helps build their strength and endurance – characteristics that Siberian Huskies are bred for.

-2. Go slow for first year
+2. Go slow for the first year

 Your Husky grows rapidly during its first few months, reaching adult size after about a year.
-The joints, ligaments and muscle mass of your puppy needs time to develop, so don’t overdo it early on.
+The joints, ligaments, and muscle mass of your puppy need time to develop, so don’t overdo it early on.
 If you push too hard, especially with repetitive-motion activities such as walking and running, you might put too much stress on the puppy’s ligaments which can lead to soreness, tiredness, and inflammation.

 3. The 5-minute-month rule for walking

 Walking is a great exercise activity: it is free, easy, and good for both your puppy and yourself!
 We recommend the ‘5-minute-month’ rule:

 Walk your puppy each day, increasing 5 minutes each month.